Qualified Tips (TipTax) · federal No Tax on Tips · 2025–2028

 What about 1099 / self-employed workers?

-You may be eligible if your occupation is on the IRS list — rideshare drivers, delivery drivers, freelance bartenders, mobile estheticians, and more.
-The $25,000 cap and MAGI phase-outs still apply.
+You may be eligible if your occupation is on the IRS TTOC list — rideshare drivers, delivery drivers, freelance bartenders, mobile estheticians, and more.
+The $25,000 cap and MAGI phase-outs still apply, and for SE filers the deduction is additionally capped at your net self-employment income.

 Is Qualified Tips tax advice?

 No. Qualified Tips is a record-keeping and estimation tool, not a substitute for a qualified tax professional.
-The deduction is claimed on the new IRS Schedule 1-A — talk to a pro about your specific situation.
+Always talk to a CPA, Enrolled Agent, or licensed tax software about your specific situation before filing.

 Track your 2026 tips.
 Be ready for tax season 2027.